U.S. & Tanzanian Staff

 Rev. Joas Mpinda

-Rev. Joas Mpinda has been Program Coordinator of the Palliative Care Project for the last six years.
+Rev. Joas Mpinda has been Program Coordinator of the Palliative Care Project for the last seven years.
 He leads 20 teams of Nurses and Community Health Workers to deliver end-of-life care to HIV/AIDs patients in some of the most remote areas of the Kilimanjaro Region.
 This is one of ETI’s largest and most successful programs, thanks to the work of U.S. Coordinator Phil Latessa, and Tanzanian Coordinator Rev. Mpinda.

 Ms. Efrancia Nzota

-Ms Nardi Macha
+Ms. Nardi Macha